 Stone Mountain is a somewhat small city located in the state of Georgia.
 With a population of 6,281 people and 21 constituent neighborhoods, Stone Mountain is the 130th largest community in Georgia.

-Stone Mountain is a decidedly white-collar city, with fully 87.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Stone Mountain is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stone Mountain who work in office and administrative support (18.32%), food service (10.54%), and sales jobs (9.16%).
+Stone Mountain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Stone Mountain is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Stone Mountain who work in office and administrative support (18.03%), food service (15.87%), and healthcare suport services (6.76%).

 Also of interest is that Stone Mountain has more people living here who work in computers and math than 95% of the places in the US.